estermer/ga-instructor-code-challenge/README.md

 comments on how each error was corrected.

 [OMDBapi](http://www.omdbapi.com/)
-The external API used for the move data
+is the external API used for the movie data.

 ##Movie Search